Chemicals and Fertilizers for Lawn Care Maintenance

-There are selective herbicides which will affect a particular type or species of weed, whereas non-selective herbicides are full spectrum products that can adversely affect anything but the grass.
+There are selective herbicides which will affect a particular type or species of weed.
+Non-selective herbicides are full spectrum products that can adversely affect anything but the grass.

-Although salt was once used as a primary component, worries about toxicity to groundwater have led to herbicides that mimic elements capable of interfering with a plant’s growth.
+Although salt, once used as a primary component, worries about toxicity to groundwater have led to herbicides that mimic elements capable of interfering with a plant’s growth.

-An alternative to using these which can also be toxic in larger doses, are organic alternatives to both traditional fertilizers and herbicides.
+An alternative to using these which can also be toxic in more massive doses are organic alternatives to both traditional fertilizers and herbicides.

 Lawn Care Without Chemicals

 Instead of using these chemically based products, some of which have led to methemoglobinemia, green alternatives provide a better solution.

 “Green” lawn care products include products that can adequately fertilize or restore your lawn using hydrolyzed poultry feather meal, potassium sulfate, nitrate of soda, and soybean meal.

 These components, when combined, can produce excellent results when used on a lawn regularly.